Improving Workplace Safety: How to Engage Employees as Stakeholders

 Relationship Building is Key to Workplace Safety

 As a health and safety “staff of one,” Scott Gaddis recognized that his effectiveness at Kimberly-Clark would depend on his ability to build strong relationships across the organization.
-To foster a culture of safety, Gaddis actively engaged with various working crews, identifying individuals eager to enhance their safety skills and job qualifications.
+To develop a culture of safety, Gaddis actively engaged with various working crews, identifying individuals eager to enhance their safety skills and job qualifications.

 As part of their condition of employment, workers at Kimberley-Clark’s production facility needed to embrace two champion areas as a prerequisite to advancing their careers.
 One champion area focused on job specialization and the other required deeper learning about health and safety, quality, maintenance, etc.